 At an altitude of 1.5km (about a mile) above sea level, Đà Lạt offers year-round cool weather and serene mountain scenery.
 This quaint city was once a favourite retreat of Vietnamese emperors and French colonials eager to escape the country’s summer heat.
 The European influences are still noticeable in the French colonial architecture found in the city’s central area, where the streets are lined with red-roofed stone buildings.
 With lovely churches, markets, winding streets and colourful gardens, the city is a wonderful place for strolling.
 The surrounding area offers lakes, forests and waterfalls – perfect for trekking, biking and rock-climbing.

 The largest city in the Mekong Delta, Cần Thơ sits at the meeting point of several different waterways.
 It’s an ideal base for visiting the nearby floating markets, with canals and rivers filled with an astonishing variety of boats and ships.
 Cần Thơ’s lovely riverfront is lined with sculpture gardens and some of the region’s best restaurants.
 The backstreets give rise to a few unique temples and a buzzing night market, plus a short trip outside of the city will bring you to beautiful countryside landscapes covered with rice fields.

-Set at a meeting point of a tributary linking the Bassac and Mekong Rivers and the Bassac River itself, Chau Doc is the closest large town to the Vietnamese-Cambodian border crossing.
-Locals are known for being especially friendly with the town’s pastel-colored shop fronts adding to its already-cheerful ambiance.
-With large Khmer, Cham, and Chinese communities, the town is also interesting from a cultural perspective.
-Check out the vibrant main market, and then wander along the pretty waterfront promenade nearby.
+Set at a meeting point of a tributary linking the Bassac and Mekong rivers, Châu Đốc is the closest city to the Vietnamese-Cambodian border crossing.
+Locals are known for being especially friendly, with the city’s pastel-coloured shop fronts adding to its already-cheerful ambiance.
+With large Khmer, Cham and Chinese communities, the city is also interesting from a cultural perspective.
+Check out the vibrant main market and then wander along the pretty waterfront promenade nearby.
 Take the ferry across the river to visit Chau Doc’s largest mosque.